kenoah/Final-Project-Group-10/README.md

   - Once the local repository is setup, navigate to the branch you want to work on (dev is preferred) using
                 ``` git checkout <branch-name> ```

-  - The repository has 3 main branches dev, staging and prod. prod is the main branch of the repo.
+  - The repo has 3 main branches prod, dev and staging. prod is the main/default branch of the repsository.
-  The development changes need to be done in the dev branch and the working code shall be pulled onto staging and prod branches.
+  The development changes is done within the dev branch and the working code shall be pulled onto staging and prod branches.

 #### 2 | Understanding the Code Base Structure

     The code base has the following structure,
       1. environments
         - dev
-          -- networking
+          --> networking
-          -- webserver
+          --> webserver
         - prod
-          -- networking
+          --> networking
-          -- webserver
+          --> webserver
         - staging
-          -- networking
+          --> networking
-          -- webserver
+          --> webserver
       2. images
       3. modules
-        - aws_network
+        --> aws_network
-        - aws_webserver
+        --> aws_webserver

   - The environments folder is the root folder that contains the configuration for each of the prod, dev and staging environments.
 It has networking and webserver subfolders that is dependent on the aws_network and aws_webserver modules present in the modules folder.
   - The networking part specifies the configuration with respect to the network of the architecture which includes the VPC, subnets and the network gateways.